Amphoriskos

 Not on View

-DescriptionUnguentarium.
-Cobalt-blue ground with opaque yellow (appearing orangish) decoration.
-Short horizontal rim-disk with a rounded edge; tall cylindrical neck; obtuse-angled shoulder; ovoid body; pointed bottom; cobalt-blue outsplayed foot, uneven and slightly convex on its underside.
-Below the shoulder, two upright, circular cobalt-blue disk handles, each folded upward in half.
-A marvered opaque yellow thread begun at the bottom of the neck and wound spirally, at first in horizontal and wavy lines, then in a zigzag over the shoulder and around the middle of the body, and finally in a few horizontal lines to the bottom of the vessel.
-Core-formed; applied rim-disk, handles, and foot; applied marvered threads.
-Pronounced vertical indentations on the body caused by the tooling of the zigzags.
+DescriptionThis small amphoriskos is made of cobalt-blue glass with opaque yellow (appearing orangish) decoration.
+It features a short horizontal rim-disk with a rounded edge, a tall cylindrical neck, and an obtuse-angled shoulder above a tapering ovoid body that ends in a pointed bottom.
+The outsplayed foot is also cobalt blue and slightly convex on the underside.
+Two upright circular disk handles are attached just below the shoulder, each folded upward in half.
+An opaque yellow thread, marvered, begins at the lower neck and is wound spirally in horizontal and wavy lines.
+The thread is then tooled into a zigzag pattern over the shoulder and midsection, before returning to horizontal lines near the base.
+The vessel is core-formed, with applied handles, foot, rim-disk, and marvered decoration.
+Pronounced vertical indentations on the body were caused by the tooling of the zigzags.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 160, p.
-166-167.3rd century BCE
+166-167.Probably first half of 5th century BCE

 3rd century BCE